 The closing date for project sponsors to submit application forms to their Member States was 9 February 2011.

 The deadline for Member States to complete an eligibility assessment and forward the application with the submission forms to the European Investment Bank was 9 May 2011.

 Overview of EC Funding Programmes relevant to Biofuels

-Seventh Framework Programme (FP7) is the main instrument for funding research in Europe
+Seventh Framework Programme (FP7) for Research and

 NER300 refers to an instrument to allocate 300M allowances under the New Entrants' Reserve of the Emissions Trading Directive 2009/29/EC to CCS demonstration projects and to innovative renewables.